 - 1. Understand the general principles of estimation and costing. - 2.
 Prepare estimates for electrification of residential buildings - 3.
 Prepare estimates for electrification of Commercial installations. - 4.
 Understand the costing factors involved in installation of overhead transmission and distribution lines. - 5.
 Understand the costing factors involved in installation design and estimation of substations.

-Course Outcomes (COs): At the end of the course, student would be able to
+Course Outcomes: On completion of the course, the student would be able to